 Apart from his sexual activities, Kirk Douglas did also have a fairly deserved reputation for being a “difficult” actor.
 As Burt Lancaster put it: “Kirk Douglas would be the first to admit he can be a difficult man to work with, and I would be the second.”

-Despite being a troublesome colleague and as a infamous seducer of women, Douglas could be a very moral and courageous man when it came to issues of justice and fairness.
+Despite being a troublesome colleague and an infamous seducer of women, Douglas could be a very moral and courageous man when it came to issues of justice and fairness.
 For example, as an actor, he bravely fought the domination of the Hollywood studio system.
 Douglas was also admired for being one of the few who was prepared to make a stand against the McCarthy witch hunt when others would not.
 For example, he supported having Dalton Trumbo write the script under his own name for Spartacus (1960), even though Trumbo had been publicly blacklisted by the anti-communist witch hunt.
-That said, later Douglas somewhat blotted his achievement when he distanced himself from Trumbo.
+That said, Douglas somewhat blotted his achievement when he later distanced himself from Trumbo.

 While his womanising continued for a time, Douglas also tried his best to become a better family man later in his life after he married Anne Buydens in 1954.
 In the final decades of his life Douglas also gave tens of millions of his wealth in philanthropic donations.